 The Council monitors complaints that are received during the events to ensure that, where possible and appropriate, a different approach can be adopted in future events to further mitigate any impact.

-7. Authorisation EqIA approved byStephen McDonnell (Assistant Director/ Director) Date11 March 2018
+7. Authorisation EqIA approved by(Assistant Director/ Director) Date

 8. Publication

 Please ensure the completed EqIA is published in accordance with the Council's policy.

 Please contact the Policy & Strategy Team for any feedback on the EqIA process.